 Few things are more relaxing than a day on the water, whether it’s upright on a stand-up paddleboard (SUP) or from inside a canoe or kayak.
 If you’ve been dying to take up the latter, here’s the low-down on getting started with kayaking.

 Whether you’re getting into freediving, snowboarding, or hiking, any new sport requires essential gear to get started.
 But, first-time kayakers don’t need to — and probably shouldn’t — buy the best, most expensive boats, paddles, and accessories.
-Figure out your budget and start small with the most affordable gear.
-And as with all of the sports above, there are plenty of entry-level and mid-range brands perfect for beginners.
+Figure out your budget and start small with affordable gear.
+As with all of the sports above, there are plenty of entry-level and mid-range brands that are perfect for beginners.
 It’s best to talk with a professional, even if you ultimately intend to buy online.
 At a minimum, you’ll need:

 - Kayak (since this is the most significant investment, consider borrowing or renting a few different kayaks to determine the length, style, and features that work for you before buying your own)

 - Paddle (be sure to find the right size for you)